MarienvanLoon/programming-for-economists/_sources/index.rst.txt

 * after you have done this, go to the webform:
 * and fill in `this webform. <https://goo.gl/forms/n8h9sAuP5gAN6san1>`_
 * note that you need to fill in the webform **before March 15, 2017**
+* if you do not fill in the webform before the deadline, you *cannot* get a grade for this course

 Questions
 ---------